 The consumption of medicinal plant materials for their perceived health benefits predates early civilization (Mensah et al., 2019).
 It is generally assumed that natural plant food materials are wholesome, safe and rich in bioactive phytochemicals perceived to heal different types of diseases.
-However, it has been known that some of the bioactive compounds were either toxic to the system or carcinogenic ( Mensah et al., 2019).
-Found in this study were five carcinogenic and toxic bioactive chemical compounds.
+However, some of the bioactive compounds were either toxic to the system or carcinogenic as noted by Mensah et al., 2019.
+This study found five carcinogenic and toxic bioactive chemical compounds.
 Among these carcinogenic compounds found in the soups were Furan, 2-methyl in Marugbo, Gbanunu, Aaru and Amunuya soup, Hydrazine, 1,2 dimethyl in Ubo, Amunututu and Ifibe soup and trichloroacetic acid decylester found in Ubo soup.
-It was reported that furan has been found in foods such as soups, sauces, beans, pasta meals and baby foods (FDA, 2018).
-Furan formed as a result of heat treatment on foods and is produced through thermal degradation.
+Furan has been found in foods such as soups, sauces, beans, pasta meals and baby foods (FDA, 2018).
+Furan formation came about as a result of heat treatment on foods and is produced through thermal degradation.
 Effects of furan on health include skin toxicity, immune toxicity, endocrine disruption, and predisposition to cancer.
 Hydrazine is another carcinogen found in the soups.
 Hydrazine exposure has been reported to have a toxic effect on multiple organ systems in the body including neurological, haematological, pulmonary and hepatic systems (Ivanov and Lee, 2023).
-Also, it has been reported by Black, (2017) that trichloro acetic acid when ingested can cause gastric irritation with symptoms including vomiting and diarrhoea.
+Black, (2017) adds that trichloro acetic acid can cause gastric irritation with symptoms including vomiting and diarrhoea when ingested.
 This particular toxic bioactive compound is only found in Ubo soup.
 Another toxicant found in Gbanunu soup is 2-chloroethyl sulfide.
-This compound has been reported to cause systemic toxicity when ingested in high doses and this can damage the bone marrow, renal system and gastrointestinal tract leading to nausea, vomiting and diarrhea (Ye et al., 2021).
+This compound has been reported to cause systemic toxicity when ingested in high doses which can damage the bone marrow, renal system and gastrointestinal tract.
+Symptoms include, nausea, vomiting and diarrhea (Ye et al., 2021).
 Aaru is another soup found to have 2, 4-pentadien-1-ol as a toxicant in the soup.
 This toxicant has been shown to irritate the lungs and cause systemic toxicity and haemorrhage in the alveolar (Benesova et al., 1977).

 Conclusion

 The postpartum soups contain appreciable amount of anti-nutritional factors such as Tannins, Phytate, Oxalate, Alkaloids, Saponins, Hydrocyanides and Glycosides.
 Some of these antinutritional phytochemical may have contributed significant health benefits during postpartum period for the mothers overall health status.
 The amount of anti-nutritional factors found in all the soups were within the acceptable safe limit as to constitute any health hazard for the postpartum mothers.
 However, Some bioactive carcinogens and toxic compounds were found in some of the soups which include Hydrazine,1, 2-dimethyl, Furan,2-methyl, Trichloroacetic acid decyl ester, 2-chloroethyl sulfoxide, and Pentadien-1-ol, 3-ethyl.
-The amount of these compounds in the soups that may pose serious negative health problems need to be investigated.
+The amount of these compounds in the soups that may pose serious negative health problems is a basis for another study.

 References